bzurkowski/docker-workshops/port-publishing.md

 ## Walkthrough

-### Task 1: Why do we need publish container ports

 By default containers do not publish any ports to the outside world.
 Ports are opened only for internal container-to-container communication in a Docker network.
 In order to access container ports from the outside of the container, ports must be published explicitly via `docker run` command.

+### Task 1: Why do we need publish container ports

-The objective of this task is to ilustrate the problem.
+The objective of this task is to ilustrate the problem of publishing ports in containers.

 Let's run a container with Nginx: